Seattle Children’s Research Institute: Building Cure – More Room for More Cures

 You Can Change the Future of Pediatric Medicine

 Groundbreaking therapies developed at Seattle Children’s over the last decade have put us on the cusp of bringing life-changing treatments to more children.
-We just need Building Cure – and you.
-Support from our generous community can help make Building Cure’s research labs, Cure Factory™ facility and Science Discovery Lab a reality.
-With your help, we’ll have the space and tools we need to create lifesaving treatments for even more kids.
+Support from our generous community allows us to create lifesaving treatments for even more kids.